moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 tail -n +2 loads_1000g.txt | cut -f 1,2 > refpos_1000g.txt
 ```

-Firstly, create the PLINK files for PCA projection, switching some alleles if
+Then, create the PLINK files for PCA projection, switching some alleles if
 necessary:

 ```bash